 Butler Parachute Systems, Inc. is the world leader in the development of aircrew emergency equipment.
 BPS provides equipment for aerobatic and flight test pilots, smoke-jumpers and any kind of aircrew personnel.
 Most designs are custom-made to fit the individual user.
 We also specialize in the design, engineering, and manufacturing of parachute systems for use by special operations forces worldwide.
 Tactical applications include mass-assault troop delivery, war-fighting and re-supply equipment, and general cargo delivery for rescue operations.
 Butler Parachute Systems also specializes in complete recovery systems for unmanned applications, such as Unmanned Air Systems (UAS/UAV), target drones, rockets, and munitions.

 Butler Parachute Systems was established in 1979 by founder Manley C. Butler Jr. It was moved from California City, California, to Roanoke, Virginia in early 1995.
 Our facility was completely gutted and remodeled on our behalf, just prior to our move.
-BPS occupies 21,000 SF with additional space that will be made available for expansion in the future as needed.
+BPS occupies two 21,000 SF buildings with additional space that will be made available for expansion in the future as needed.

 We also have a complete manual machine shop (lathe, mill, surface grinder, band saws, 50-ton press, etc.), equipment for TiG, MiG, arc and gas welding, a hand-held 1” capacity plasma cutter, and a CNC plasma cutter (1” capacity mild-steel; 3/4” stainless, 1/2” aluminum) as well as basic sheet metal equipment (brake, shear, roll) .
 Please ask if you need more details.